 While the content of your current job descriptions may be perfectly adequate and cover all your bases, you can still lose candidates if what you’ve put together is hard to read.
 To make sure your job listing is the best it can be, review your writing carefully.
 It should be concise and easy for a reader to scan (think vs. long paragraph).
 Make things personal to by tossing out sterile, third-person language like “candidates” or “employees” in favor of the much more friendly “you” and “we.”

 5. Include a 30/60/90-day plan

 Remember, the oldest Generation Z candidates were born in 1997, which makes them 22 years old right now.
-These candidates are just graduating and finding their first jobs, which means they don’t have much experience in being a full-time employee yet.
-Providing a 30/60/90-day plan with your job descriptions lets Gen Z job seekers know that you have a plan for them and that you’re ready to help them acclimate to their jobs and assimilate into your culture.
+These candidates are just graduating and finding their first jobs, which means they don’t have much in being a full-time employee yet.
+Providing a 30/60/90-day plan with your job descriptions lets Gen Z know that you have a plan for them and that you’re ready to help them acclimate to their jobs and assimilate into your culture.
 It also gives candidates an actionable checklist of what they can do to be most impactful during onboarding, which is especially important to this newest generation of candidates.

 Although candidates from Generation Z share some traits with older generations, these job seekers have attitudes, behaviors, and influences that are uniquely their own.
 Tailoring your company’s job descriptions to speak to their unique set of values will help you find more engaged candidates who are motivated to make an impact.

 Learn more about how to attract and retain Gen Z talent in the 2019 Yello Recruiting Study.Download Report

 Join over 7,000 professionals who receive bi-weekly recruiting tips.

 Best Practices for Hosting a Virtual Event in Yello